Henry Parkman, Board Member

 When Adam is not working, he’s off running, biking, being a yogi or enjoying time with his lovely wife and two young daughters at home in Decatur.

-Joy Pope, Program Director
+Joy Pope, Interim Executive Director

 Pearl McHaney, Board Member